Let's start with the core concepts of working with this material.

 5. Clay is non-toxic and must be fired to be made durable.

 This requires extreme temperatures of over 1800° F. Unlike polymer clays (like Sculpey), putting pottery clay in the oven for a few hours won't do much.
 Want to keep your clay creation forever?
-Armadillo offers firing services!
+See what studio offer firing services!

 Once the piece is finished, it needs to dry completely before it can be fired.
 Simple shapes like cups, bowls, and trays can usually be left out in the open to dry, however if you have any delicate attachments or uneven thickness in various parts of the piece, it is best to dry it slowly.
 Drape a sheet of plastic (like a trash bag) loosely overtop the piece.
 This allows some fresh air to reach the clay, but at a lesser rate than if you left it completely uncovered.
 After a few days, remove the plastic and let the piece finish drying in the open.
 It is best to dry clay pieces on a flat, porous surface.